-Know your rights under The Americans with Disabilities Act of 1990 (ADA).
+Know your rights under The Americans with Disabilities Act of 1990 and 2008 (ADA).
 It is a civil rights law that protects people with disabilities.
-Parts of this law apply to the work place.
-It also applies to state and local government.
-This law applies to public settings, public services and transportation.
-The ADA will also protect people with mental illness if they meet certain standards.
+It also applies to state and local government, public settings, public services, and transportation.
+Parts of this law also apply to the workplace.
+The ADA protects people with mental illness if they meet certain standards.

 The ADA protects disabled people who are looking for work in the following ways:

 - There are limits to the questions that can be asked when applying for a job.
 These limits apply during the meeting, before a job offer is made.
-An employer can’t ask questions that might tell about a disability.
-This includes questions about a mental illness.
+An employer cannot ask questions that might reveal a disability.
+This includes questions about mental illness.
 For example, in an interview, an employer cannot ask, "Do you have a mental illness?" or "Have you ever been in counseling?"
 The same applies to questions on a written job form.

 - You don’t have to tell the person that you have a disability.
 Hiring choices should be based on a person’s skills to do the job.
 You do not have to make your disability known at the time you apply for a job.
 This is true even if you may need a workplace change at a later time.
 In fact, you can wait until you need an accommodation.
 It may be months later before you tell about your disability.

 The ADA has steps to take for the interview and hiring process.
-You can learn more by reading about them on the Internet.
+You can learn more by reading about the ADA on the Internet.